KWQC-TV: Transmitter

 The KWQC-TV Tower is a 1,381 ft high guy-wired aerial mast for the transmission of FM radio and television programs in Bettendorf, west of the Scott Community College campus.
 (Geographical coordinates: 41°32′49″N 90°28′35″W).
 It was built in 1982.
-In addition to the former KWQC analog signal, WHBF-TV and radio stations WOC (AM), and WLLR-FM, both former sister stations of KWQC-TV (as WOC-TV), as well as religious WDLM-FM, and NPR member station WVIK, transmit their signals from this site.
+In addition to KWQC-TV, WHBF-TV and radio stations WOC (AM) and WLLR-FM, both former sisters of KWQC-TV (as WOC-TV), as well as religious WDLM-FM, and NPR member station WVIK, transmit their signals from this site.